While COVID-19 cases, hospitalizations drop, Washington’s mandates remain in place

 “It’s absolutely too soon for that,” said Shah.
 “Right now would be not the time to relax those restrictions because this is exactly what we’re using to help us fight this current surge.”

-Currently, 77.6 percent of those 12 and older have at least one dose of a COVID-19 vaccine and 71.4 percent of the state’s 12-and-over population is fully vaccinated, according to the latest Department of Health data.]
+Currently, 77.6% of those 12 and older have at least one dose of a COVID-19 vaccine and 71.4% of the state’s 12-and-over population is fully vaccinated, according to the latest Department of Health data.

-While those figures are expected to increase, Deputy Health Secretary for COVID Response Lacey Fehrenbach said the state cannot let its guard down.
+While those figures are expected to increase, Deputy Health Secretary for COVID-19 Response Lacey Fehrenbach said the state cannot let its guard down.

 “We’re encouraged that we’re going the right direction, but we have a long way to go to get through this delta wave and prepare for the winter respiratory virus season,” Fehrenbach said.